TrystanLea/blog/pages/en/gwynedd_en.md

 - The 0.5 MW (~1.3 GWh/yr) Enlli Tidal project being developed with Nova Energy and Ynni Llyn was recently shelved due to "revenue support limitations and grid and cable routing constraints".
 Wave and tidal technology is still in it's infancy, perhaps technologies tested and proven over at Morlais could in future be used here in Gwynedd.

-- The Solar PV potential in Gwynedd is theoretically quite high and could make a meaningful contribution, if we used 1% of land area for solar (25 km2) with a power installation density of 42 MW/km2 (typical of existing UK sites), this would result in ~1050 MW of capacity and 1012 GWh/yr of generation (11% capacity factor).
-This is equivalent to 70 solar farms the size of Parciau just outside of Caernarfon.
+- The Solar PV potential in Gwynedd is theoretically quite high and could make a meaningful contribution, if we used 1% of land area for solar (25 km2) with a power installation density of 70 MW/km2 (similar to other large sites in Wales), this would result in ~1750 MW of capacity and 1686 GWh/yr of generation (11% capacity factor).
+This is equivalent to ~100 solar farms the size of Parciau just outside of Caernarfon (Parciau power density is ~56 MW/km2, area 0.25 km2).
 Alternatively the ZeroCarbonBritain scenario suggests a proportional share of just 166 MW (137 GWh/yr), or 4x current solar PV generation in Gwynedd.
 Solar is not quite as useful as wind as it does not generate as much in winter when electricity demand is highest, it requires significantly more long duration energy storage (e.g power-to-gas) to shift energy from summer to winter.

 - Wind power should really be our preferred renewable energy.
 It generates more in winter than summer, providing a better match with higher winter demand and Gwynedd has a particularly good wind resource.
 Despite these advantages, we only generate ~13 GWh/yr from wind in Gwynedd today.
 Wind power development is significantly restricted with planning policy that does not really support the scale of wind power that would be required to make a significant contribution, the Gwynedd Council supplementary planning guidance states: